 PLEASE READ THIS IMPORTANT STATEMENT

-EBI is a consumer reporting agency that collects personal data solely for the purposes of providing our clients with essential information required to make Fair Credit Reporting Act (FCRA) compliant screening decisions, and is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC), Consumer Financial Protection Bureau (CFPB) and the Department of Transportation (DOT).
+EBI is a consumer reporting agency that collects personal data solely for the purposes of providing our clients with essential information required to make Fair Credit Reporting Act (FCRA) compliant screening decisions, and is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).
 Information provided by an individual may include name, date of birth, Social Security Number, Motor Vehicle Operator’s License Number, Professional License information, employment history, education and other subject information.

 All data is collected, stored and delivered in compliance with applicable laws, including the Fair Credit Reporting Act (FCRA), European Union Data Protection Directive, Swiss Federal Act on Data Protection, and other local, state and federal laws, as well as all Privacy Shield Principles.
 EBI does not process personal information in a manner incompatible with the purposes for which it has been collected, however it may be required to disclose personal information in response to lawful requests by public authorities, including meeting national security or enforcement requirements.
 All individuals that are the subject of a consumer report procured by EBI have the right to access their personal data.